 - 1. The following tables provides a high level comparative summary of revenues and expenditures.
 In addition, there is a high level analysis and explanation for the changes in each revenue and expenditure budget item.
 The high level expenditure analysis is further detailed by classroom and non-classroom components. - 2.
-A more detailed breakdown of expenditure budget estimates can be viewed in Appendix A.
+A more detailed breakdown of expenditure budget estimates can be viewed in Appendix A and a summary of Special Education Revenues and Expenditures can located in Appendix C.